 Transportation in Ponderosa State Park

-You’ll find that there are plenty of spots available for you to park your RV at the campsites, and you’ll also be able to find parking at the Visitor Center and at other areas of the park.
+Once inside the park, you won’t have trouble getting around, provided you keep to the RV Campground where there is space for larger vehicles.
+Smaller campgrounds, such as the Peninsula Campground, are better suited for small rigs as there are sharp bends that make maneuvering an RV tricky.
+You’ll find that there are plenty of spots available for you to park your RV at the campsites, and you’ll also be able to find parking at the Visitor Center and other areas of the park.
 You can leave your vehicle at your campsite though and travel by foot or by bike along the many different nature trails and gravel roads available.

 Campgrounds and parking in Ponderosa State Park